Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 How the violation(s) could have been avoided:Wind should have established a valid lawful basis before using people’s contact details for direct marketing purposes.
 This probably would have meant getting consumers’ consent — unless it could demonstrate that sending marketing materials was in its “legitimate interests.”

-It has not been a good year for Google.
+2020 was not a good year for Google.
 In March, the Swedish Data Protection Authority of Sweden (SDPA) fined Google for neglecting to remove a pair of search result listings under Europe’s “right to be forgotten” rules under the GDPR, which the SDPA ordered the company to do in 2017.

 How the violation(s) could have been avoided: Google should have fulfilled the rights of data subjects, primarily their right to be forgotten.
 This is also known as the right to erasure.
 How?
 By “ensuring a process was in place to respond to requests for erasure without undue delay and within one month of receipt.”